Sunday, July 30, 2017

 Akele hum nadiya kinare.

 Niru left Mannu because her parents fixed her wedding with someone who could provide her security in life.
 Niru had not seen the man she was marrying even once before her wedding.
-She married her [unnamed] husband for financial security, and Mannu's financial condition was not strong enough to take care of her.
+She married her [unnamed] husband for financial security, and Mannu's financial condition was not strong enough to care for her.
 The film never judges Niru for her decision to marry someone rich.
 She did what she had to do.
-More than often, humans make choices that they think are the best for them at that point.
+More often than not, humans make choices that they think are the best for them at that point.
 The consequences of those choices are experienced only later.
-As Max Baucus said, Hindsight is a beautiful thing, but one cannot operate by hindsight.
-Even when Niru and Mannu are lying to each other, there is never a judgment on either of them.
+As Max Baucus said, Hindsight is beautiful, but one cannot operate in hindsight.
+Even when Niru and Mannu lie to each other, there is never a judgment on either.

-We understand their reasons for doing so, and we don't judge them and their actions.
+We understand their reasons for doing so and don't judge them and their actions.
 However, there is a point in the film where it feels that the film wanted Mannu to have shown more himmat to convince Niru.
-When Niru is getting married, he comes and tells her that he has arranged the loan of the car that she wants.
+When Niru is getting married, he comes and tells her that he has arranged the car loan she wants.
 Niru tells him that she has known him for eight years, and he has shown his himmat only a day before her wedding.
-Later, the landlord also tells Mannu, "Agar kaleje me itna zor nahi tha toh kahe ki mohabbat."
+Later, the landlord tells Mannu, "Agar kaleje me itna zor nahi tha toh kahe ki mohabbat."
 If you did not have guts, then why get into romance?
-It is here that it feels that Mannu should not have given up so easily after all what is the point of love if you don't fight for it.
+It is here that Mannu should not have given up so easily.
+After all, what is the point of love if you don't fight for it.

 There is an early point in the film when Mannu is crying in the bathroom.
 Sheila listens to his crying from the outside, and, later tells him that he should put the shower on so that no one can hear him crying.
 The bathroom makes an appearance a few other times in the film.
 On being asked why she does not travel with her husband, Niru says that she is afraid she will get locked in a bathroom on the plane and no one will help her bring her out.
 Mannu laughs at her.
 Later, this bathroom again comes back.
 Niru tells Mannu that she wants to leave everything and fly away somewhere.
 Even if she is stuck in the plane's bathroom, at least she will go somewhere with it.
 She is locked even today, so what if she is stuck in the bathroom.
 Mannu tells her that one cannot be locked in a bathroom forever; someday, someone will come and open the door for her.
 Thus, both of them get their own bathroom scenes.
 He locks himself up and cries in the bathroom; she feels trapped in her house as if she is locked in a bathroom and wants to fly away.
 He has not moved on from his past and is not married, still locked in the past memories, while she is locked in the burden of perpetual poverty.
 There is an element of entrapment and loneliness in Niru, like Charu had in Charulata.
 As José Arroyo writes about Charulata, "The film's windows are closed off against the heat but seem semi-barred and begin to suggest a prison.
 She hears a bird.
 She's framed by her house, sumptuous but overwhelming in its immensity: it takes her a while to get to the drawer holding her opera glasses.
 Finally, she peeks at the world outside, with its music and it drums, its workers.
 Life is available to Charu only through opera glasses and barred windows."
 Likewise, we feel that Niru is trapped in her house, and here too, she keeps all the windows of her home closed as if she is in prison.